Teun/SnappetChallenge/NarrativePlan.md

 ## The Analysis

 Software is written to solve the problems of its users, and in order to properly do so, we must talk to the users, learn what they do, and come up with something that meets their needs, iterating if possible.
-Dat is hier helass niet mogelijk.
+Dat is hier helaas niet mogelijk.
 Ik heb op het moment geen toegang aan een leerkracht.
 So I'm going to put myself in the position of a teacher and imagine what is important to them and what they want to know from looking at such a report.

 As a teacher, I would want to see:

 - Who is doing well and who is not, so that I can know who needs more of my attention
 - What learning objectives the students (as a group) are doing well at and what they are doing poorly at, so that I can adjust what my lessons focus on
-- What learning objectives the poorly-performing students need help with, so that I can better help them
 - A comparison of how they've been doing today with how they've been doing in the past so that I can see the trends
 - The option to examine a particular student and see which subjects/domains they've been doing well at and which they need help with
 - A chart showing the subject/domains that have been worked recently so that I can verify that my students are learning the correct ratio of subject/domains
 - The date/time that this report was produced so that I know at what point in time this was in case I go back and look at it later

 I'm sure that there is even more, but I think that this captures de belangrijkste behoeften van een leerkracht.
-The proper thing to do would be to verify with the users that this accurately reflects was zij in een rapport willen, maar voor deze opdracht moet ik met deze lijst tevreden zijn.
+The proper thing to do would be to verify with the users that this accurately reflects wat zij in een rapport willen, maar voor deze opdracht moet ik met deze lijst tevreden zijn.

 In order to show who is doing well, we have to measure how well a student is doing.
 There appear to be two data attributes that indicate this: "correct" and "progress".
 From reading the README, it looks like the "progress" attribute would be the most useful to the teacher.
 It will be 0 when there isn't sufficient data, but it looks like it's a better way to track the progress of the student.